ashutoshsatapathy1990/ashutoshsatapathy1990.github.io/code.md

 ### Other Codes

 * [**Syllabus Template - LaTeX**](https://github.com/ashutoshsatapathy1990/syllabus-template-LaTeX)<br>
 Create beautiful syllabus from the LaTeX code.
+Suitable for framing syllabus for Indian colleges/ universities, and also come with CO, PO, PSO, BTL and POI mapping table.